 Reviews of a child's progress will be made regularly as part of the PPM process.
 The review process will evaluate the impact and quality of the support and interventions.
 On a termly basis it will also take account of the views of the pupil and where necessary their parents.
-The class teacher, in conjunction with the SENCO will revise the support and outcomes based on the pupil's progress and development, making any necessary amendments going forward, in consultation with parents and the pupil.
-Our SEN provision map sets out a range of interventions, ranked in order of evidence of impact: this supports class teachers to make the most effective choices about which interventions to use for each pupil.
+The class teacher, in conjunction with the SENCO will revise the support and outcomes based on the pupil's progress and development, making any necessary amendments going forward, in consultation with parents during one plan meetings.